Worklytics/psoxy/docs/hashicorp-vault.md

    3. **Ensure ACL permits 'read' and, if necessary, write**.
 Psoxy will need to be able to read secrets from Vault, and in some cases (eg, Oauth tokens subject to refresh) write.
+      Additionally, if you're using a periodic token as recommended, the token must be authorized to lookup and renew itself.

 ## AWS IAM Auth *alpha*